MrLoh/thesis-davidson/manuscript.md

 This description is very much how modern statistical Machine Learning algorithms work.
 They consist of an algorithm that describes a mathematical model which is trained with human-annotated data (for example, a grammar analysis of sentences) and are then able to perform their task on similar data.
 [See @Schubert:2015cl for an overview about approaches to Natural Language Processing; and @Jurafsky:2015uu for a more technical introduction.]
 As Turing mentions, this is a paradigm shift from classical algorithms which have results that are clearly defined by the programmer and predictable independent of any training data.
 We might add a fourth core claim:

-4. Turing believes that the approach to device intelligent computers must be based on learning algorithms that are trained and do not behave predictable in a classic sense.
+4. Turing believes that the approach to device intelligent computers should be based on learning algorithms that are trained and do not behave predictable in a classic sense.

 Note that devising intelligent algorithms is a quite different task and involves techniques where an interpretation of the state of the program at each step becomes difficult or even impossible --- especially in the case of deep neural networks.
 And where the outcome is not just dependent on the set of rules specified in the programming but also on the 'experience' gathered in the program during its learning process.
 We will see later why this matters for a Davidsonian perspective.